 So, here’s a little twist: he adopted me when I was 30 years old.

-So in the summer of my 30th year, we arrived at family court and I was the only “kid” above the age of about five that day.
-One of the best parts of that morning was having the privilege to see the people before us go into the court room and then reemerge as a family.
+So in the summer of my 30th year we arrived at family court, and I was the only “kid” above the age of about five that day.
+One of the best parts of that morning was having the privilege to see the people before us go into the court room, and then reemerge as a family.
 To this day that memory still chokes me up.
 It illustrated and drove home what family means for me.

-Adoption is a 100% a choice.
-Done purely out of free will, with no obligations, someone is choosing to love and take care of another and call them their own.
+Adoption is 100% a choice.
+Done purely out of free will, with no obligations, someone is choosing to love and take care of another, and call them their own.
 Sometimes, even if they’re already an adult.
 I love my given family and wouldn’t change them.
 Since I have a different experience of adoption than most, and I still had the rest of my given family, the process solidified my feelings around “chosen family”.
-So many of whom I’ve always considered family are not blood related and I certainly count my closest friends today among that group.
+So many of whom I’ve always considered family are not blood related, and I certainly count my closest friends today among that group.
 Lucky doesn’t even begin to describe it.

 Some have asked me why I don’t refer to my first dad as my “biological”, “birth” or “real” dad.
-Yes, there are obviously genetics involved, but I balk at all three of those descriptions.
-None of them are accurate enough and I feel like it takes away from what I have with each of my dads.
-It implies that I either didn’t have much of a relationship with my first dad, or that what I have with my second is subpar to the first — neither of which is true.
+Yes, obviously there are genetics involved but I balk at all three of those descriptions.
+None of them are accurate enough, and I feel like it takes away from what I have with each of my dads.
+It implies that I either didn’t have much of a relationship with my first dad, or that what I have with my second is sub-par to the first — neither of which is true.
 I have two dads.
-And although I would give anything to have them both here right now, I was only given a certain amount of time with one and I get to spend the rest of it with the other.
+And although I would give anything to have them both here right now, I was only given a certain amount of time with one, and I get to spend the rest of it with the other.
 I am incredibly fortunate to not just have two wonderful dads in my lifetime, but to have someone choose me into their life in this way.
 Some people don’t even get one chance, let alone two, and I don’t intent to waste that.

 So while I intended to make this a “happy birthday First Dad” post, thinking about him all day not only left me pondering all the wonderful things I had with him and was left with, but it brought me to deeply appreciating my second dad as well.
-I will always miss my first dad, I will always think about him and I will always wonder how my life would be different if he were still here.
-But I will never overlook what’s in front of me or what I’ve been gifted.
-I will still celebrate my first dad today as the day belongs to him and I don’t want to miss that.
+I will always miss my first dad, I will always think about him, and I will always wonder how my life would be different if he were still here.
+But I will never overlook what is in front of me or what I’ve been gifted.
+I will still celebrate my first dad today as the day belongs to him, and I don’t want to miss that.
 But I knew I needed to acknowledge them both today, for at least a few moments, since they are inextricably linked.

 Every year on my first dad’s birthday I’ve imagined what he would’ve looked like at that age.
-How many gray hairs or laugh lines would’ve appeared…would he have grown another beard…would he still have his boat…would he be as active or would he be slowing down… But I always end up thinking of him in the way I last saw him: handsome as ever, wearing his shorts and flip flops, camera in hand, smiling and laughing, always living life to the fullest and leaving nothing to stand in his way.
+How many gray hairs or laugh lines would’ve appeared…would he have grown another beard…would he still have his boat…would he be as active or would he be slowing down… But I always end up thinking of him in the way I last saw him: handsome as ever, wearing his shorts and flip flops, camera in hand, smiling and laughing, always living life to the fullest, and leaving nothing to stand in his way.
 Dad, I hope you’re having a ball on whichever adventure you’ve moved onto now, because I’m certain there have been many so far. ♥